KrailOrg/krail/README.md

 ### demo

 Very simple currently.
 This sub-project is supported with tests run via Vaadin Testbench, which you won't be able to run unless you have TestBench.

+### orient

+In an early iteration of this project I included some persistence code using OrientDb.
+That now seems inappropriate for the core library, but is worth keeping for later.

 ### testApp